Breast Cancer Treatment: Mastectomy, Yes or No? A Woman’s Choice

 [Read more about Breast Cancer Diagnosis & Treatment at the Breast Care Center.]

-Choice isn’t an option for all patients.
+Breast cancer treatment choice isn’t an option for all patients.
 Some have more advanced cancer, and for them the safer option is mastectomy.
 In some cases, the tumor is simply too large for lumpectomy.
 And women with a family history of breast cancer may be better off with a mastectomy.
 But for most women with early-stage breast cancer the choice is theirs.
-I may be their surgeon, but the decision isn’t mine.
+I may be their surgeon, but the breast cancer treatment decision isn’t mine.
 And there is no right answer.

 So, when presented with a real choice, one that does not compromise their health, how do women choose?
 Some women, especially older women, don’t want the choice.
 They’ve come all the way to Wake Forest Baptist Health and they want me to tell them what I think they should do.
 I’m happy to do that.
 But usually my patients know what’s best for them.